Grench6/ISL/README.md

 rate = 1000
 contains(imgbtn);
 ```
-There are 2 new things on this script: the ***contains(resouce)*** function, and the ***rate*** **directive**.
+There are 2 new things on this script: the ***contains(resource)*** function, and the ***rate*** **directive**.

-The contains function will simply look for the image resource on screen, without clicking if found.
-It can be useful if used along with a deadlock, and so you can block the execution of your script until there is *something* (the resource) on the screen, and then resume the execution without making any interaction with the found object.
+The contains function will simply look for the image resource on screen (without clicking it).
+It can be useful if used along with a deadlock, so you can block the execution of your script until there is *something* (a resource) on the screen, and then resume the execution without making any interaction with the found object.

-The rate directive will tell the program to change *the rate at which screenshots are taken when on a deadlock* and its meassured in milliseconds.
+The rate directive will tell the program to change *the rate at which screenshots are taken when on a deadlock* meassured in milliseconds.
 The value of 1000 means the program will take screenshots every 1 second from there on, but there can be another rate directive changing the speed later on the script.
-This can be used to enter somewhat like an *idle state*, where you know you dont need precision and high speed detection of images.
+This can be used to enter something like an *idle state*, where you know you dont need precision and high speed detection of images.

 ---
 ```Python